philoez98/Turf.jl/docs/src/simplify.md

 # Simplify a Geometry

 This example shows how to simplify any geometry.
-Adjust the `tolerance` parameter to tune how much simpler the image should be.
+Adjust the `tolerance` parameter to tune how much simpler the shape should be.

 ```